tidyverse/tidyverse.org/content/blog/recipes-0-1-16/index.md

 This blog post will discuss the several improvements to the package.
 Before discussing new features, please note that the package license was changed from GPL-2 to MIT.

-You can see a full list of changes in the [release notes](https://recipes.tidymodels.org/news/index.html#recipes-0-1-16-unreleased)
+You can see a full list of changes in the [release notes](https://recipes.tidymodels.org/news/index.html#recipes-0-1-16-unreleased).

 ## New column selectors

-We do our best to keep track of persistent issues that show up in our teaching, [StackOVerflow](https://stackoverflow.com/questions/tagged/?tagnames=r-recipes+r&sort=newest) posts, [RStudio Community](https://community.rstudio.com/tag/tidymodels) posts, the [R4DS Tidy Modeling Book Club](https://www.google.com/search?q=r4ds+tidymodels+book+club&oq=r4ds+tidymodels+book+club), and other venues.
+We do our best to keep track of persistent issues that show up in our teaching, [Stack Overflow](https://stackoverflow.com/questions/tagged/?tagnames=r-recipes+r&sort=newest) posts, [RStudio Community](https://community.rstudio.com/tag/tidymodels) posts, the [R4DS Tidy Modeling Book Club](https://www.google.com/search?q=r4ds+tidymodels+book+club&oq=r4ds+tidymodels+book+club), and other venues.
 If there are persistent issues, we do our best to help make the programming interface better.

-[Mine Çetinkaya-Rundel](https://twitter.com/minebocek) had a good idea for one issue related to creating dummy variables.
+[Mine Çetinkaya-Rundel](https://twitter.com/minebocek) had a good idea for one such persistent issue related to creating dummy variables.
 For classification data where one or more predictors are categorical, the users might accidentally capture the _outcome_ and the predictors when creating dummy variables.
 For example:

 ```r